 INGREDIENTS FOR CHOCOLATE ESPRESSO COOKIES

-- Unsalted butter - soft butter adds incredible flavour and helps build some structure during the creaming step for a tender texture.
+- Unsalted butter - soft butter adds incredible flavor and helps build some structure during the creaming step for a tender texture.
 Pull it out at least 2 hours before baking so it is softened to room temperature.

 - Brown sugar - this recipe uses only brown sugar (no white sugar).
-The molasses in brown sugar gives these cookies a caramel-like flavour to complement the chocolate and it also gives them a soft and slightly chewy texture.
+The molasses in brown sugar gives these cookies a caramel-like flavor to complement the chocolate and it also gives them a soft and slightly chewy texture.

 - All purpose flour - regular unbleached all-purpose flour makes the best cookies.

 - Espresso powder - it adds really nice depth and heightened roasted notes to these cookies which enhances the chocolate taste.
-See the FAQ section below to find out how you can substitute it if you are unable to source it where you live.

 - Salt - don't leave out the salt!
 It really elevates the chocolate taste and balances the sweetness.

 - Dark chocolate chunks - I like 60% or 70% chocolate for a rich chocolate taste to complement the bitter coffee.
-You can chop it up from a bar of chocolate or use these bittersweet chocolate chips
+You can chop it up from a bar of chocolate or use these bittersweet chocolate chips.

 - Dark chocolate espresso beans - this is a special ingredient and makes these cookies super COFFEE-Y. You can easily replace them with more dark chocolate or dark chocolate chips and these cookies will still be wonderfully delicious.